 The history of the Cuveliers family goes back to the Medieval landscape of northern France, to that coastal region known as Normandy.
 It is derived from the family living in Normandy.

 The surname Cuveliers was first found in Normandy (French: Normandie), the former Duchy of Normandy, where the family held a family seat since early times.

-Important Dates for the Cuveliers family
+Early History of the Cuveliers family

 This web page shows only a small excerpt of our Cuveliers research.
 Another 191 words (14 lines of text) covering the years 1766, 1809, 1824, 1803, 1836, 1847, 1876, 1813 and 1875 are included under the topic Early Cuveliers History in all our PDF Extended History products and printed products wherever possible.